milesj/rut/README.md

 - [ ] Handle dives/HOCs in a clean way.
 - [ ] Test rendering to the DOM???

-NODES
+ELEMENTS

 - [x] Query elements by name/type.
 - [x] Emit event handler props.
 - [x] Access props, type, and children.

-EXPECTS
+MATCHERS

 - [x] Check if an empty (null) render or not.
 - [x] Check element is found within a node or its children.
-- [x] Check root is of type.
+- [x] Check element is of a specific type.